simonw/datasette-insert/README.md

 The first time data is posted to the URL a table of that name will be created if it does not aready exist, with the desired columns.

 You can specify which column should be used as the primary key using the `?pk=` URL argument.

-Start Datasette like this:

-    datasette data.db --create

-The `--create` option will create a new empty `data.db` database file if one does not already exist.

 Here's how to POST to a database and create a new table using the Python `requests` library: